mg126e/Project_Backend/design/concepts/MilestoneMap/MilestoneMap.md

 **MilestoneMap** [User, User]
-   - **Purpose:** Provide a private, shared map for two running partners to commemorate milestones by dropping pins at specific locations with descriptions and optional photos.
+   - **Purpose:** Provide a private, shared map for a set of users (two running partners) to commemorate milestones by dropping pins at specific locations with descriptions and optional photos.
    - **Principle:** After becoming running partners, users can mark locations where they achieved milestones together (e.g., first 5K), add descriptions, and upload photos (e.g., a selfie at the milestone spot).
-Only the two partners can view and edit their shared map.
+Only the members of the map can view and edit their shared map.
    - **State:**
        - A set of `MilestoneMaps`, each with:
-           - `userA`: User (one partner)
-           - `userB`: User (the other partner)
+           - `users`: User[] (set of users sharing the map)
            - `createdAt`: Date
            - `isActive`: Boolean
        - A set of `Milestones`, each with: